Mont Ngafula

-Mont Ngafula is a municipality (commune) in the Lukunga district of Kinshasa, the capital city of the Democratic Republic of the Congo.

-It is in the hilly southern area of Kinshasa and is intersected by the Lukaya River valley in its southern portion.
+Mont Ngafula, or Mont-Ngafula, is a commune in the Lukunga District of Kinshasa, in the western part of the Democratic Republic of the Congo.
+By its surface area, Mont Ngafula is the third-largest commune in Kinshasa's city-province.
+It is located in the hilly southern area of Kinshasa and is intersected by the Lukaya River valley in its southern portion.

 The boundary with the Ngaliema commune is defined by the Lukunga River.
+Mont Ngafula shares borders with the Makala commune to the north, the Kongo Central Province to the south, the Lemba and Kisenso communes to the east, and the Selembao commune to the west.
+It has an estimated population of 718,197 (2015).

 Residence in the area is relatively new; in the 1970s, it became home to a small number of upper and middle-class business executives, politicians and other relatively affluent people.
-However, many of the would-be extravagant compounds commissioned remain incomplete, mainly due to the drastic economic decline that characterized the latter portion of the Mobutu era.
+However, many of the extravagant compounds commissioned remain incomplete due to the drastic economic decline that characterized the latter portion of the Mobutu era.